Induced gravitational waves in a general cosmological background: Semianalytical calculation

 where more details can be found in App.\ref{App:legendre}.
 However, the factor ${Z}\propto\sqrt{1-y^2}$ in Eqs.~\eqref{eq:IJJ} and \eqref{eq:IYY} will determine whether the kernel diverges or not in the end.
 Taking that factor into account we find that

 On one hand, we see that indeed there is a narrow resonance for $1/3\leq w<1$ ($0\leq\mu<1/2$).
 This implies that for very sharp primordial power spectrum the slope of the corresponding induced GWs background will depend on the equation of state at the time of generation.
 It should be also noted that the equation of state can also be inferred by looking at the infrared slope of the spectrum, as pointed out in Ref.~\cite{Cai:2019cdl}.
+A detailed study of the infrared slope for a smooth gaussian peaked spectrum and a comparison with \cite{Cai:2019cdl} is left for future work.
 Now, using Eq.~\eqref{eq:spectraldensity}, the spectrum has a peak at $2\sqrt{w}k_*=1$ and grows towards the peak as

 The case $w=1$ ($\mu=1/2$) is special because the condition $u+v=1$ actually corresponds to $\mathbf{k}=\mathbf{q}$ (or $\theta=0$) and, therefore, there is no generation of GWs due to the fact that the polarization vector is orthogonal to the wavevector.
 On the other hand, we see that there is no divergence for $0<w<1/3$ ($-1<\mu<0$).
 Nevertheless, we numerically find that there is a peak precisely at the resonant point for all cases (see Fig.~\ref{fig:deltas}).
 Thus, if we assume that the primordial power spectrum has a very sharp peak at $k_*$, we can estimate the amplitude of the GWs spectrum to roughly be